 blue = bl1

 As a budgie has two copies of each gene there are three possible combinations of the above genes that any budgie can have.

-bl1/bl1 = two alleles for Blue
+bl1/bl1 = two genes for blue

-Two more useful terms that you are bound to come across:
+Finally there are two more useful terms that you are bound to come across: